Neonatal fragment crystallizable receptor: Expression across the lifespan

+Role in neonatal immunity across species

 The function of FcRn in neonatal immunity differs across species.
 In humans, FcRn in the placenta transfers maternal IgG to the fetus during gestation.
 In rodents, maternal IgG is delivered postnatally through FcRn-mediated uptake in the neonatal gut.
 Species like piglets and foals, which lack prenatal IgG transfer due to their placental structure, depend entirely on intestinal FcRn to absorb IgG from colostrum shortly after birth.
 These species-specific mechanisms reflect evolutionary adaptations in FcRn expression and function across mammals.